-During the financial year, the Group treated its interest in PT Linewin as simple investment as the Group considers that it does not have the power to exercise significant influence over PT Linewin as explained in Note 8.
+In the previous financial year, the Group treated its interest in PT Linewin as simple investment as the Group considers that it does not have the power to exercise significant influence over PT Linewin as explained in Note 8.

 10. Contract Assets/(Liabilities)